nicolacimmino/TokeiDigital/README.md

 # TokeiDigital

 TokeiDigital [to̞ke̞ːdigital] is a line of clocks for geeks, nerds, and makers that come in a kit to assemble.
 The clock faces are unconventional and, true to the spirit of this project, always abound with colorful, blinking lights.
+These clocks are for you if:

+* You believe a UART is a cool interface to setup a clock.
+* You believe setting registers HEX values in a terminal is a good way to change LED colors and tweak settings.
+* You believe a watch that just shows time with two hands is boring.

 ### Models